The quot functor of a quasi-coherent sheaf: Some background material

 \subsection{Preliminaries to the classical \emph{Quot} scheme}

-In this Subsection we summarize Grothendieck's construction of the \emph{Quot} scheme and the main results needed.
+In this subsection we summarize Grothendieck's construction of the \emph{Quot} scheme and the main results needed.
 Besides \cite{Gr}, the more extensive treatments we refer the reader to are \cite{Mum}, \cite{Vie} and \cite{HL}.
-The first section of \cite{CFK} also contains a brief outline of the construction and we will need some of the statements in that precise form.\\ Let $\mbfk$ be an algebraically closed field and let $X$ be a projective $\mbfk$-scheme, considered together with a fixed very ample invertible sheaf $\Oc_X(1)$.
+The first section of \cite{CFK} also contains a brief outline of the construction, and some of the statements we will need are closer in spirit to those.\\ Let $\mbfk$ be an algebraically closed field and let $X$ be a projective $\mbfk$-scheme, considered together with a fixed very ample invertible sheaf $\Oc_X(1)$.

 3mm

 The theorem of Serre (see \cite{FAC} or \cite{CFK}) below already contains the notion of what is usually referred to as \emph{Castelnuovo-Mumford regularity}.

 \begin{thm} For any coherent sheaf $\Gc\in\Coh(X)$ there exists an interger $m=m(\Gc)$ such that $H^j(X, \Gc(m))=0$ for all $j>0$ and all $d\geq m$.
 Moreover, the multiplication map is surjective for all $i\geq 0$ and all $d\geq m$. \end{thm}